The PhingCallTask calls a target within the same Phing project.

 When a target is invoked by phingcall

-, all of its dependent
+, all of its dependent targets will also be called

-parameters.
-For example. if the target "doSomethingElse"
+within the context of any new parameters.
+For example. if the target "doSomethingElse" depended on the target

-depended on the target "init", then using
+"init", then using phingcall

-to execute "doSomethingElse" will
+to execute "doSomethingElse" will also execute "init".
+Note: the

-also execute "init".
-Note: the top level tasks of a project
+top level tasks of a project will always be executed!

-Table B.42: Attributes
+Table B.40: Attributes

 Name | Type/Values | Description | Default | Required |